Arthur Britton Smith: Military service

-During the remainder of that day and night and the following day, enemy armour and infantry (including elements of the tough, fanatical 12th SS Panzer Division) mounted no fewer than four counter-attacks on the farm.
-Smith coolly and effectively directed artillery fire that broke up each of these counter-attacks.
+During the remainder of that day and night and the following day, enemy armour and infantry (including elements of the 12th SS Panzer Division) mounted no fewer than four counter-attacks on the farm.
 To accurately direct the guns, he several times had to move to exposed positions in the face of heavy enemy fire.
-On one occasion, he and the few soldiers in his Observation Post, killed and repulsed several enemy troops who had got within 20 yards of their position.
-In a final German counter-attack on the farm, the FMR company – now critically low on ammunition and its strength significantly depleted by casualties – was overrun.
-On this occasion too, Smith by his effective direction of artillery fire inflicted severe casualties on the enemy.
-He then withdrew under heavy fire and avoided being captured.
-For his conduct in this action, Smith was awarded the Military Cross.
-(Postscript: a few days later, on July 24, 1944, another company from the FMR, under Major J.A.
-Dextraze, again seized Troteval Farm and held it.)
+On one occasion, he and the few soldiers in his Observation Post killed several enemy troops who had gotten within 20 yards of their position.
+In a final German counter-attack on the farm, the FMR company—now critically low on ammunition—was overrun.
+Smith then withdrew under heavy fire and avoided being captured.
+Smith was later awarded the Military Cross.
+A few days later, on July 24, 1944, another company from the FMR, under Major J.A.
+Dextraze, seized Troteval Farm and held it.

 On the morning of July 25, Smith was a FOO with the Royal Hamilton Light Infantry during an attack on Verriéres village.
-As he advanced through a grain field, in dim pre-dawn light, his Universal Carrier – a small, light tracked armoured vehicle, commonly called a "Bren gun carrier" – detonated a German anti-tank mine.
+As he advanced through a grain field, in dim pre-dawn light, his Universal Carrier—a small, light-tracked armoured vehicle commonly called a "Bren gun carrier"—detonated a German anti-tank mine.
 Smith's driver was instantly killed.
 Despite a lining of sandbags in the bottom of the Carrier, Smith's right leg was badly shattered and he was thrown high into the air and out of the vehicle.
 At least four enemy machine guns began firing at the area where the flash of the exploding mine had been seen.
-Smith and his two signallers crawled away through the grain field, with machine gun bullets flying all around.
+Smith and his two signallers crawled away through the grain field, with machine gun bullets being shot all around.
 One of the bullets ricocheted off the ground and hit Smith in the side of his head, embedding itself behind his right ear.
-Smith was evacuated from the war zone, and ultimately repatriated to Canada in November 1944.
+Smith was evacuated from the war zone and ultimately repatriated to Canada in November 1944.